 - Teachers and non-participants are not allowed to enter the classroom in the morning session or provide any assistance throughout the competition.

 - The model shall be assembled and fabricated with paper and adhesive tape as per provided by the organizer.

 - Each team may bring along the tools such as scissors, cutters, rulers and pens.
 Glue, adhesive tapes (except those provided by the organizer), or the like are not allowed

 The paper structure

-- The paper structure shall rest on a foam board in the form of an isosceles triangle of 250 mm sides (“the base”).
-It shall be 250 mm height and support a foam board in the form of an isosceles triangular of 400 mm sides on top (“the top”).
+- The paper structure shall rest on a foam board in the form of an isosceles triangle of 250 mm sides ("the base").
+It shall be 400 mm (±10mm) height and support a foam board in the form of an isosceles triangular of 400 mm sides on top ("the top").
 See Figure 1.

 - Both the base and the top will be provided by the organizer.